paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-038-joint-officer-management.md

 **(d) Full Tour of Duty.—** An officer shall be considered to have completed a full tour of duty in a joint duty assignment upon completion of any of the following:

-(1) A joint duty assignment that meets the the 11 So in original. requirement in subsection (a).
+(1) A joint duty assignment that meets the requirement in subsection (a).

 (2) Accrued joint experience in joint duty assignments as described in subsection (e).